noveens/infinite_ae_cf/README.md

 ---
 ## How to train ∞-AE?
 - Edit the `hyper_params.py` file which lists all config parameters of ∞-AE.
-Note that $\lambda$ is currently grid-searched in `main.py` so changing it will bring no difference, until the code is adjusted.
 - Finally, type the following command to train and evaluate ∞-AE:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py